Statistical inference for spatial statistics defined in the Fourier domain: Approximations to the covariance and cumulants of

 Substituting these bounds into $I_{1}$ and $I_{2}$ give

 Therefore, by using Lemma \ref{lemma:1a}(ii) we have

 Since $|B_{1}(s;r)-C_{1}(s;r)|\leq |I_{1}|+|I_{2}|$ this gives the desired result. $\Box$

-\subsection{Approximations to the covariance and cumulants of $\widetilde{Q}_{a,\lambda}(g;\rb)$}
+\section{Approximations to the covariance and cumulants of $\widetilde{Q}_{a,\lambda}(g;\rb)$}

 In this section, our objective is to obtain bounds for $\cum_{q}\big(\widetilde{Q}_{a,\lambda}(g;\rb_{1}),\ldots, \widetilde{Q}_{a,\lambda}(g;\rb_{q})\big)$, these results will be used to prove the asymptotic expression for the variance of $\widetilde{Q}_{a,\lambda}(g;\rb)$ (given in Section \ref{sec:variance}) and asymptotic normality of $\widetilde{Q}_{a,\lambda}(g;\rb)$. \citeA{p:fox-taq-87}, \citeA{p:dah-89}, \citeA{p:gir-sur-90} (see also \citeA{b:taq-11}) have developed techniques for dealing with the cumulants of sums of periodograms of Gaussian (discrete time) time series, and one would have expected that these results could be used here.
 However, in our setting there are a few differences that we now describe (i) despite the spatial random being Gaussian the locations are randomly sampled, thus the composite process $Z(\ub)$ is not Gaussian (we can only exploit the Gaussianity when we condition on the location) (ii) the random field is defined over $\mathbb{R}^{d}$ (not $\mathbb{Z}^{d}$) (iii) the number of terms in the sums $\widetilde{Q}_{a,\lambda}(\cdot)$ is not necessarily the sample size.
 Unfortunately, these differences make it difficult to apply the above mentioned results to our setting.
+Therefore, in this section we consider cumulant based results for spatial data observed at irregular locations.
+In order to reduce cumbersome notation we focus on the case that the locations are from a uniform distribution.